Should you get skip-the-line tickets for the most popular Paris attractions?

 Money-saving combo skip-the-line tickets for Sainte Chapelle and the nearby Conciergerie, first a royal palace and then a prison where Marie Antoinette spent her final days during the French Revolution are also available.
 Get combo tickets

-Another value-packed option is a 3-hour guided tour of Île de la Cité (the small island in the Seine River where Sainte Chapelle is located) that includes skip-the line-entry tickets and tours of Notre Dame Cathedral (exterior only until restoration completes), the Conciergerie, and Sainte Chapelle.
+Another value-packed option is an affordable 45-minute small-group walking tour of Île de la Cité (the small island in the Seine River where Sainte Chapelle is located) that includes a skip-the line-entry ticket for Notre Dame Cathedral for your self-guided experience inside the newly restored cathedra.

 More about Sainte Chapelle visits, tours, & concerts